Mobilelize/Network-Protocol-Disconnect/README.md

 ⚠️ Warning: By disabling the disconnect feature, you may remain connected to servers sending faulty or malicious packets.
 Use this mod at your own risk, especially when playing on untrusted or unknown servers.
 Always ensure you play on reputable servers to avoid potential security issues.

 Ideal for players encountering frequent disconnects on modded or unstable servers!

+~~This mod will no longer be continued, as Mojang has removed strict error handling as of version 1.21.2, eliminating the need for the mod moving forward.~~ ok, I was wrong, network protocol error is still an issue, but I don't think it would affect most people.
+So the project will be continued.
+Even though strict error handling is removed, it doesn't mean network protocol error is removed.